 Working as a support worker, citizen’s advocate and respite carer in the community provided opportunities to meet many wonderful individuals and learn a little more about their lives.
 Empowerment, autonomy and self-advocacy are themes which emerged from these experienced and were further explored in my MSc.

 Another aspect of my work which informed my MSc was teaching music to children and young people with additional learning needs and other disabilities.
 Developing alternative notation systems to complement specific learning profiles formed the basis of my research.
 This work organically evolved to aspire an interest in more therapeutic practice, which led me to the MA in Music Therapy.

-At USW, I am Course Leader for the BA in Creative and Therapeutic Arts, as well as being Module Leader for Music, Academic Skills in Inclusive Practice, Professional Practice (1) and Independent Study modules.
+At USW, I am Course Leader for the BA in Creative and Therapeutic Arts, as well as being Module Leader for Academic Skills in Inclusive Practice, Professional Practice (1) and Evidence Based Practice modules.